I’d like to create a data flow diagram that looks kind of like something in between a Sankey diagram and hierarchical edge bundling

 Thank you!
 Starting to play around with this now.

-I’d paste a screencap of where I’m at now, but I can’t figure out how to size down my chart – I’ve created a fixed-size
+And of course, I need to figure out how to downsize down my chart – I’ve created a fixed-size

 chart div and am embedding it as: